 “I’m afraid to say they were at full power, I checked them earlier,” replied Torma.

 The Ork Captain snorted.
-“They’re going to blow in a matter of hours if the cooling systems aren’t back online.”
+“Yarg.
+That mean’s they’ll blow in a few hours at best, unless we get the cooling systems back online.”

 “Black line, red streaks…” Torma swallowed hard.
-“By the twin-suns of Tilruna, it’s a swarm Hemogoblins.”
+“That’s a swarm Hemogoblins.”

-“Our fleet will be wiped out, General,” said the Ork Captain to Elmath.
+“Our fleet will be wiped out,” said the Ork Captain to Elmath.

 She stared at him blankly.

-Elmath furrowed her brow at Elmath.
+Elmath furrowed her brow again.
 “My father’s dead?”

-“Elmath!
-I know that our houses have been enemies for centuries, but if you believe our recent friendship to be well founded, then take heed in what I am saying and get home.
-Discover what happened to your father and what happened here today.
-Now go.
-Go!”
+“Listen!
+I know that our houses have been enemies for centuries, but if you believe our recent friendship to be well founded, then take heed in what I am saying.
+You must get home, confront the evils that have infected your House, and avenge us.
+Now, go!”
 She shoved Elmath towards the door.